Christian Service Opportunities

 St. Colette Parish sponsors four blood drives each year to help reduce the blood shortage and to save lives.
 You can help by either donating blood or by volunteering to help promote and run our blood drives, resulting in more blood being donated.
 “Together, we can do more.”
-Our next blood drive is Wednesday, March 17th starting at 1 pm.
+Our blood drives are scheduled in March, June, September and December.

 There is a book rack in the Gathering Space of the church that contains pamphlets covering a variety of faith related topics.

 The Calling Birds are a group of parishioners that sends cards and/or notes once a month to those who are ill, infirm, grieving, or to those giving care to those people.
 Handmade sympathy cards are also sent to parish families that have lost a loved one.
 The Calling Birds meet on the third Monday of the month at 9:30 am in Room A of the Activities Building to make the beautiful handmade cards.
 If you are interested in joining this ministry, please call Ann Durack at 734-464-6105.